 by Heidi Riley

-“The company manufactures about 377 million products and ships 90 percent of their own products using their own fleets,” says Claudia LaForme, Regional Recruiter for Eastern Canada.
+“The company manufactures about 377 million products and ships 90 percent of their products using their own fleets,” says Claudia LaForme, Regional Recruiter for Eastern Canada.

 “Each location of Fastenal is run like a small business, making their own decisions and doing their own selling and logistics with the support of the multinational company.
 When you are a student working with the company, you can learn a lot.
 You can start in two separate paths: supply chain or marketing/sales.
 You can grow and learn what really interests you, and you have many options.”